-Figure A.8: Additional children's outcomes by parent outcomes for 1980s birth cohorts
+Figure A.7: Additional children's outcomes by parent outcomes for 1980s birth cohorts

 Childrens' outcomes by parent income percentile and college type for 1980s birth cohorts.
 Data are from Chetty et al. (2020).
 Horizontal axis in all panels is parent income percentile.
 College types are Ivy+, "Other 4-year" (all other 4-year colleges), "2-year" (2-year colleges), and "All" (all children).
 Outcomes by panel are as follows.
 Panel A: mean child rank by parent income percentile across the full distribution of parent income.
 Each point is a mean within a five percentile bin.
 This is a public-data replication of Figure III.C in Chetty et al. (2020), but with different group definitions for the most elite schools.
 We include only Ivy+ schools in the elite category, whereas Chetty et al. (2020) include all schools in the Barron's "most competitive" category.
 We group non-Ivy+ "most competitive" schools into the "other 4-year" category.
 Panel B: mean child rank by parent income percentile, zooming in on the top quintile of parent income.
-Panel C: share of children not working by parent income percentile, zooming in on the top quintile of parent income.
-In panels B and C, points below the 95th percentile are means within centered five percentile bins.
+Panel C: share of children not working by parent income percentile.
+Panel E: share of children in bottom income quintile by parent income percentile.
+Panel E: share of children in second-lowest income quintile by parent income percentile.
+In panels B through E, points below the 95th percentile are means within centered five percentile bins.
 Points at the 95th percentile and above are one-percentile bins, with the top percentile split into a 99-99.9 point and a top 0.1% point.
 See section 6.4 for details.